 Many states have measures in place that protect medical marijuana users, complicating the procedure for firing them.
 Employers who do not observe state or federal law while firing or hiring employees with medical marijuana prescriptions can be caught up in a wrongful termination lawsuit.
 Though Colorado’s Supreme Court just ruled against a medical marijuana user who failed their drug test in a wrongful termination case, this ruling only applies in Colorado and businesses in other states are still susceptible to lawsuits.

-We decided to write this blog article to help employers in states where marijuana is legal or where it might become legal.
-But how do you maintain a safe, drug-free workplace when your company is operating in a state that has legalized marijuana?
+So how do you maintain a safe, drug-free workplace when your company is operating in a state that has legalized marijuana?

 Refer to State Guidelines